pivotal-cf/docs-riakcs/getting-started.md

 ###Assumptions:

-You have already created an instance of Riak CS via the broker, and have received VCAP_SERVICES info in the form below:
+You have created a service instance, bound it to an application, and have the binding credentials from the VCAP_SERVICES environment variable.
 ```
 "VCAP_SERVICES":
 {
   "p-riakcs": [
     {
-      "name": "asdf",
+      "name": "mybucket",
       "label": "p-riakcs",
       "tags": [
         "riak-cs",